Bhutan Paro Festival Tour Overview.

 Gangtey.
-Alternatively, you can follow the Shasi La Trail from the lodge up to
+Alternatively, you can follow the Shashi La Trail from the lodge up to

-the Shasi La Chorten and turn around and walk the same way back to Phobjikha
+the Shashi La Chorten and turn around and walk the same way back to Phobjikha

 Time: Gangtey – Phama Hotel, Khelikha: 3 – 4 hours.
 Please